 - Always submit a complete description of the item.

 - With the initial claim, submit a factory invoice for the item (catalogs and retail price listings are not acceptable) and, if appropriate, a certificate of medical necessity form with the physician’s signature.
-Though this is not a recent development, but don’t follow this procedure, and stand to lose reimbursement.
+Though this is not a recent development, don’t follow this procedure, and stand to lose reimbursement.

 - Do not staple this documentation to the claim form; also check HER or EMR prerequisites.